AleMorales9011/ForgeWare/011-DBA/README.md

 ## 7. Conclusion

 This repository has equipped you with a comprehensive understanding of MySQL, from its core concepts to `advanced functionalities`.
-You've explored data manipulation, querying, security, administration, and even explored how to leverage views for optimized data access.
-As you venture further, remember this repository serves as a `valuable reference`.
+You've explored data manipulation, querying, security, administration, and even how to leverage views for optimized data access.
+As you venture further, remember this repository is a `valuable reference`.
 Feel free to revisit specific sections as needed.